-MIND CONTROL
+MIND CONTROL TECHNOLOGY

 Dr. José Delgado

-Dr Delgardo’s “stimoceiver” was famously used to stop a bull mid-charge, exploring neural roots of aggression, and laying groundwork for modern deep brain stimulation (DBS) therapies for psychiatric conditions, raising significant ethical questions about mind control and “psychocivilization”.
+Dr Delgado’s “stimoceiver” was famously used to stop a bull mid-charge, exploring neural roots of aggression, and laying groundwork for modern deep brain stimulation (DBS) therapies for psychiatric conditions, raising significant ethical questions about mind control and “psychocivilization”.

 Professorship at Yale

-Delgado was a professor of physiology and psychiatry at Yale University from 1950 onwards, where he conducted much of this ground breaking research.
+Dr. Delgado was a professor of physiology and psychiatry at Yale University from 1950 onwards, where he conducted much of this ground breaking research.

 Dr. Delgado was a visionary but polarizing figure who explored the physical control of the mind, creating devices and foundational knowledge that foreshadowed today’s brain-computer interfaces and neural therapies.